-Prague Castle– Prague Castle is the largest and the best-preserved castle in the world today.
+Prague Castle– As of today, Prague Castle is the largest and the best-preserved castle in the world.
 The seat of kings and queens in ancient Bohemia, it is now home to the royal crown jewels.
 The Prague Castle comprises of St Vitus Cathedral, Romanesque Basilica of St. George, summer palaces, gardens and a monastery.
-It is also now the seat of the president.
+It is also the seat of the president.

 Charles Bridge and Bridge Towers– The Charles bridge is a historical bridge that connects the Old Town and Lesser Town over the Vlatava River.
 The bridge is lined with 30 baroque-style statues on both sides of the parapet.
 These statues are replicas and the originals are exhibited in the lapidary of the National Museum.
 Three gothic style towers guard the bridge.

 Old Town Hall with the Astronomical Clock– The astronomical clock located on the southern wall of the Old Town city hall in the Old Town Square is one of the oldest and the only working clock in the world today.
 The procession of the Apostles is worth seeing.

 Josefov - Prague Ghetto – Josefov forms the most important historical monument of the Jews in Europe.
 It also comprises of the Old Jewish Cemetery and the Jewish Town Hall.